bhellema/sling-org-apache-sling-dynamic-include/README.md

             /type "deny"
         }

-at the end of the `/rules` section.

 ## Enabling TTL in dispatcher 4.1.11+
-In order to enable TTL on Apache with dispatcher just add:
+In order to enable TTL modify the dispatcher.any configuration and enable TTL by setting the value to `1`.
+You may need to uncomment the setting in dispatcher.any to activate this setting.

 	/enableTTL "1"

-to your dispatcher configuration.

 ## Enabling ESI in Varnish

-Just add following lines at the beginning of the `vcl_fetch` section in `/etc/varnish/default.vcl` file:
+To enable ESI includes for `.html` files and disable caching of the `.nocache.html` files, add following lines at the beginning of the `vcl_fetch` section in `/etc/varnish/default.vcl` file:

         if(req.url ~ "\.nocache.html") {
             set beresp.ttl = 0s;